Victoria’s 10 most magnificent waterfall walks

 Agnes Falls Scenic Reserve, South Gippsland

 Love a hidden gem?
-In the rolling green hills of the Strzelecki Ranges, the Agnes River feeds a powerhouse waterfall that cascades over rocks into a deep picturesque gorge.
-Torrents of water plunge 59 metres, making these the highest single-span falls in Victoria.
+In the rolling green hills of the Strzelecki Ranges, the Agnes Waterfall is a powerhouse that plunges 59m into a deep picturesque gorge.

 Buckley Falls